Mukassir-Ahmed-Farooqui/DVA_Assignment2/README.md

 ## 📊 Key Features

-* ✔ Clean and well-structured code
+* ✔ Real-world data extraction using API
-* ✔ Step-by-step data analysis
+* ✔ Advanced NLP using BERT
-* ✔ Informative visualizations
+* ✔ High-dimensional data visualization using t-SNE
-* ✔ Easy to understand workflow
+* ✔ Clean and structured pipeline
-* ✔ Suitable for beginners and learners
+* ✔ Insightful and meaningful visualizations

 ---

 ## 📈 Results & Insights

-* Identified patterns and trends in the dataset
+* Discovered patterns in audience engagement
-* Visualized relationships between variables
-* Derived meaningful conclusions using graphs and plots
+* Identified clusters of similar content using t-SNE
+* Extracted semantic meaning from text using BERT
+* Derived actionable insights from data

 ---

 ## 👨‍🏫 Guide

-* **Panigrahi Srikanth**
+* **Panigrahi Srikanth (Assistant Professor)**

 ---